 This paradigm shift of Data Center to Cloud has resulted in the emergence of a more complex network that has the internet at its core.
 Applications being used by employees and customers now heavily rely on a predictable and optimized network to work properly and network architects have had to design networks that adapt to increasing bandwidth demands and budgets that are shrinking year on year.
-Network monitoring is key in ensuring that key components in the network core performs within the parameters dictated by SaaS and IaaS based applications so as to avoid downtime and loss of productivity.
+Network monitoring is key in ensuring that key components in the network core perform within the parameters dictated by SaaS and IaaS based applications to avoid downtime and loss of productivity.

-Without proper modern Network monitoring solutions IT administrations will be unable to be proactive and meet service metrics leading to unpredictable behavior of the network, and thus poor application performance and ultimately productivity loss due to downtime or slow performance.
+Without proper modern Network monitoring solutions IT administrations will be unable to be proactive and meet service metrics leading to unpredictable behaviour of the network, and thus poor application performance and ultimately productivity loss due to downtime or slow performance.
 In short Networking monitoring in this new environment is a pillar that impacts user experience if not implemented correctly or not implemented at all.

 What are the risks of not having Network Monitoring